New Year's Day to come early as Samoa leaps ahead

 "It will remove the enormous amount of confusion in our travel times for the Samoans and especially for the tourists who come to Samoa, who keep thinking of the New Zealand and Australian time zones."

-Church bells will ring and carol services will herald the changeover time.
+Church bells will ring and carol services will herald the changeover time at midnight on Thursday, when clocks will tick straight into Saturday morning.

 "I think the people are pretty calm about it, they are not expecting to have any major changes," said Samoa Observer newspaper editor Savea Sano Malifa.